makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "It's okay, yeah.
 If I try to do it now, I'll find what I was picking at and start doing it again."
 Sélène tilted her head enough to get a peripheral glance of Malina, a pale blue flare of anxiety tickling along her spine.
 "Sorry.
 I mean...sorry.
 Are you alright?"

 Malina met Sélène's head-tilt with her own, brushing cheek to cheek.
-"Shh, I'm alright, dear," she murmured, setting about grooming along one of Sélène's forearms.
+"Shh, I'm alright, dear.
+Let me take care of you," she murmured, setting about grooming along one of Sélène's forearms.
 She worried her claws through the fur around each spot, straightening it out to lay flat again.

 The sensation of being fussed over and cared for made Sélène feel small, young.
 It was some combination of intimate and caring, that touched on both the parts of her that needed affection and the parts that needed attention.
 It calmed her and made her anxious at the same time.